Denoising Diffused Embeddings: a Generative Approach for Hypergraphs: Methodology

-However, directly sampling from \eqref{eq:backward} is unrealistic, as both the score functions and the distribution of $\bX_T$ are unknown.
-We replace the resulting distribution at time $T$ in \eqref{eq:forward} with standard multivariate Gaussian distribution, discretizing the process with step size $h>0$, and training deep neural networks to estimate the score functions, with the forward process initiated at $\{\hat{\bx}_1,\ldots,\hat{\bx}_m\}$ on each trajectory.
-Specifically, consider $N = T/h$, which is the number of discretizations.
-Let $s_{T-t}$ be the estimate of the score function $\nabla \log p_{T-t}$.
-For $t\in[kh,(k+1)h]$, the value of this estimate in the SDE is freezed at time $kh$.
-We sample from the SDE \beq d\bX_t^{\leftarrow} = \big\{ \bX_t^{\leftarrow} + 2 s_{T-kh}(\bX_{kh}^{\leftarrow}) \big\}dt + \sqrt{2}d\tilde{\bW}_t \eeq which initiates at samples from standard Gaussian distribution, to generate $\{\tilde{\bx}_1,\ldots,\tilde{\bx}_{\tilde{m}}\}$.
-More details on the implementations of diffusion models are in the Supplementary Material.
+In practice, directly sampling from the backward SDE is infeasible, as both the score functions and the distribution of $\bX_T$ are unknown.
+To address this, we replace $\PP_{\bX_0^{\leftarrow}}$ in the backward SDE with a standard multivariate Gaussian distribution, uniformly discretize the process with a step size \( h > 0 \), and train neural networks to estimate the score functions.
+Specifically, let \( N = T/h \) denote the number of discretization steps.
+Let \( \bs_{\btheta}(\cdot, \cdot): \RR^K \times [0,T] \to \RR^K \) be the score network, a ReLU network parameterized by \( \btheta \) for score approximation \citep{chen2023score}.
+The parameter \( \btheta \) is learned via the denoising score matching objective \citep{vincent2011connection} defined on learned embeddings: